ddenya/webdav-py/README.md

 # webdav-py

-Outdated.
-Not finished.
-Works partially only.
+This is a WebDav server for creating and storing files using Python and Flask.
-WebDav server using python and flask.
+Note: it works partially only due to proprietary WebDAV protocol.